HariPranav/Java/README.md

   - > Every object created in java will have a toString() method which prints the class name along with the hashcode .
   - > But if we want the actual value of the string object we must overide the toString() method .

+  ## System

+    we need to use java.util.lang , to access System.out.println